Rio de Janeiro: 13 must-sees, viewpoints and places to visit in 2026

 -

-Travel note: we lived 4 months split between Botafogo, Flamengo, Copacabana, and Ipanema; each neighborhood offers a very different experience worth exploring.
+Traveler note: we lived 4 months split between Botafogo, Flamengo, Copacabana, and Ipanema; each neighborhood offers a very different experience worth exploring.

 Our experience traveling in Rio de Janeiro